 Many cases of spinal cord injuries fall under the broad category of personal injury.
 Whether you experienced a fall or car accident, you could receive compensation.
 However, you will need to act quickly to avoid the loss of reimbursement.

 Like many states, Florida has a statute of limitations for personal injury lawsuits.
-If you want to file a claim, you need to do so no later than four years from the day of the accident.
+If you want to file a claim, you need to do so no later than two years from the day of the accident.
 However, Florida may have different laws depending on the circumstances of the accident.